DamienWaits/Alignment_Compare/README.md

 # Alignment_Compare
 Java program to parse an alignment and remove sequences that do not align to all other sequences by at least 20 amino acids.

-File format should be:
-header
-sequence
-header
-sequence
-...
+Each sequence in the fasta file should not contain new line characters.

 Installation and usage: